 - Again, press the cloth towels into the carpet.
 Fields says if she’s cleaning a small area, she’ll put a few heavy items on top of the cloths and let them sit for a while.

-Fields says this method is completely safe to use with children and pets.
-Plus, instead of smelling like heavy detergents and must (as would happen when you use a carpet cleaner), the carpets will smell like nothing at all!
+Fields says this method is completely safe to use around children and pets.
+Plus, instead of smelling like heavy detergents, the carpets will smell like nothing at all!

-- Vinegar, dish soap, and water.
-Stir one tablespoon of dish soap into one quart of warm water, then add 1/4 teaspoon of white vinegar.
+- Vinegar: Stir one tablespoon of dish soap into one quart of warm water, then add 1/4 teaspoon of white vinegar.
 This is a good overall cleaner.
 Be sure to test the solution on a small, inconspicuous spot on your carpet before applying it to the stain.

 The Best Natural Carpet Cleaner

-Yes, cleaning with snow is an option during the winter months.
-As it turns out, the icy white precipitation that is the bane of our existence come February is actually one of nature’s best cleansers.
+Yes, cleaning with snow is an option during the winter months!
+As it turns out, the icy white precipitation is actually one of nature’s best cleansers.
+Who knew?

 Here’s how to deep clean carpet with snow in five easy steps: